Paso Robles 3-Day Itinerary: An Idyllic Escape for Wine Lovers

 Note that the price of wine tastings in Paso can greatly vary from one winery to the next.
 On average, tastings will cost $25-$35 per person.

-Tips and tricks for saving money at wineries in Paso Robles
+Tips & Tricks for Saving Money at Wineries in Paso Robles

 My advice here is simple, do your research prior to arriving so that you’re in the loop on any ways to save yourself some extra $$$.
 A few tips and tricks that I learned include: